ArturSkowronski/jdk-performance-benchmarks-iceberg/README.md

 ## Continuous Integration

 The repository includes a GitHub Actions workflow that runs the PetClinic application in a container and executes a small JMeter test plan against it.
 The results of the JMeter run are uploaded as workflow artifacts.
+A separate workflow `graalvm-native.yml` builds and benchmarks the native image version using GraalVM.